Dorset Council Waste Services

 Garden Waste Service Resumes

-Garden Waste collections will be resuming collections from Monday 27 April.
-Customers should put their bins out on their usual collection day.
+Garden Waste collections have resumed and customers should put their bins out on their usual collection day.
 New subscriptions are still suspended.

 Help Your Collection crew